MehdiHayanai/MehdiHayanai/README.md

 ### Hi there 👋, my name is Mehdi
-#### An Industrial engineer, Data Scientist and Competitive programmer for leisure.
+#### An Industrial engineer, Data Scientist, and Competitive programmer for leisure.

 My name is Mehdi Hayani Mechkouri, a long name worth remembering.

-**⚠️I am currently looking for a summer internship⚠️**
+**⚠️I am currently looking for an internship starting in February ⚠️**

 **In one of the following subjects AI & Machine Learning | Data Analysis | Data Engineering | Industrial Engineering**